Ask AI

 Medical management

-Management of pain, nonpharmacological measures: as per EULAR 2018 guidelines, Offer a personalized management plan with the aim of reducing pain and pain-related distress and improving pain-related function and participation in daily life, guided by shared decision-making, the expressed needs of the patient, clinical assessment, and evidence-based treatment options.
+Management of pain, nonpharmacological measures: as per EULAR 2018 guidelines, offer a personalized management plan with the aim of reducing pain and pain-related distress and improving pain-related function and participation in daily life, guided by shared decision-making, the expressed needs of the patient, clinical assessment, and evidence-based treatment options.

 B